 In general, the vagina is supposed to be a pretty wet environment.
-Even when a woman is not sexually aroused, she'll have cervical mucus and other vaginal discharge.
+Even when a person with a vagina is not sexually aroused, they'll have cervical mucus and other vaginal discharge.
 It may be helpful to think about it as being somewhat similar to the inside of your mouth.
 Just like you're constantly producing saliva, you're also constantly producing discharge.
 It's pretty uncomfortable if your mouth gets dry because you don't have enough saliva.
 The same thing would be true if you didn't produce enough vaginal discharge.
 During different parts of your menstrual cycle, you'll produce different amounts and types of discharge.

 For more information about discharge in general and your cycle, check out:

 - Honorably Discharged: A Guide to Vaginal Secretions

 - On the Rag: A Guide to Menstruation

 - Innies and Outies: The Vagina, Clitoris, Uterus, and More

 - Get With the Flow: All About FAM